What is the Role of an IT Asset Manager & Why is it Important?

+IT managers are also primarily responsible for the deployment and operational functions of an IT Asset Management (ITAM), which is a system deployed throughout the workplace to managing the use of a business’s IT assets.
 This can include the strategic management of all IT assets, as well as day to day management of workflow tasks.

-The Workflow Tasks of an IT Asset Manager
+Typical workflow tasks of an IT Asset Manager

 The tasks and responsibilities of an IT asset manager can vary depending on the industry.
 However, these tasks can essentially be broken down into four key groups: